Farseer-NMR/FarSeer-NMR/README.md

 1. Unpack the [downloaded](https://joaomcteixeira.github.io/FarSeer-NMR/#Download) version.
 1. In your Terminal emulator, navigate to the unpacked Farseer-NMR folder.

-There are three different ways to install Farseer-NMR according to your system setup:
+There are three different ways to install Farseer-NMR according to your system setup, here are organised from the simplest to the hardest:

 ### Setting up a Miniconda for Farseer-NMR